dufferzafar/pocketmon/Readme.md

 A script that tags my [Pocket](http://getpocket.com/) articles based on the time required to read them.

-I wanted to make this for quite some time, but then I found [readruler.com](http://readruler.com/) which basically does the same thing, but you have to open it everytime you add new articles.
+I thought of this some time ago, but then I found [readruler.com](http://readruler.com/) which basically does the same thing, but you have to open it everytime you add new articles, whereas this script can be just run as cron job :)

 ## Screenshots